James-Burch/PP4-Django-Project/README.md

 ### Using Bootstrap
 - I decided to import a basic bootstrap navbar from the bootstrap website then modify it to the needs of my site.

+### Images
+- All images used on this site are from google images